 - Safely manage hazardous substances at your school

 - Hazardous substances in school laboratories

-Under the Hazardous Substances and New Organisms (HSNO) Act 1996, a hazardous substance is any substance that has one or more of the following properties above specified levels.
+Under the Health and Safety at Work (external link) (Hazardous Substances) Regulations, a hazardous substance is any substance that has one or more of the following properties above specified levels.

 - an explosive nature

 - ability to oxidise (ie accelerate a fire)

 - acute or chronic toxicity (toxic to humans)

 - ecotoxicity (ie can kill living things either directly or by building up in the environment).

 Hazardous substances can have more than one hazardous property.
 For example, methylated spirits and petrol are flammable and toxic.

 You can find more information about hazardous substances from WorkSafe (external link) .